bitwiseshiftleft/compressed_map/README.md

 The matrix solver is implemented on top of a generic dense-matrix solving library.
 This library uses a "method of the four Russians" approach, but based on vector permutations instead of large tables.
 This approach may be novel.
 The idea is to divide the matrices into 8x8 tiles.
 When multiplying a tile T by a row of tiles R, the solver caches values T*N for each nibble N, and uses vectorized table instructions (in AVX2 or NEON) to multiply quickly by the whole row.

 This approach doesn't get the full log n speedup of the four Russians method, but it's simple and fast.
 In particular, the libfrayed solver seems to be faster than [M4RI](https://github.com/malb/m4ri) for small matrices but slower for large ones, with a crossover point of around 1000x1000.
-I'm not sure if M4RI would be faster, but it's GPL-licensed and I wanted to release under MIT, so I wrote my own.
+I'm not sure if M4RI would be faster in this application, since we have a mix of large and small matrices, and in fact copying data between matrices is as much a bottleneck as solving them.
+But it's GPL-licensed and I wanted to release under MIT, so I wrote my own.

 ### Notes